This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I freeze the cookie dough?

 Yes!
-If you prefer eating a freshly baked cookie, you can scoop the cookie dough onto a lined baking sheet, just like you would bake them, but place the pan in the freezer instead.
+If you prefer eating a freshly baked cookie, you can scoop the cookie dough onto a lined baking sheet, as you would for baking, but place the pan in the freezer instead.
 Once the cookie dough balls are frozen solid (about 1 hour), transfer them to an airtight container and keep them frozen for up to 3 months.
-To bake a frozen cookie dough ball, place it on a pan lined with parchment paper and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.
+To bake a frozen cookie dough ball, place it on a parchment-lined pan and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.

 If you grew up eating Toll House cookies, you're going to love this almond flour cookie recipe.
-I tweaked the classic recipe from the back of the chocolate chip bag, using only nourishing ingredients, so they still retain the classic flavor you love.
+I tweaked the classic recipe from the back of the chocolate chip bag, using almond flour instead of white flour, so they have the flavor you love, but are naturally grain-free and gluten-free.
+My kids think these are some of the best cookies ever!

 prep10 mins cook10 mins total20 mins